jayasridharmireddi/Personal-portfolio/README.md

 # personal-portfolio
-This is a persinal portfolio, made of html,css,js
+This is a persinal portfolio, made of html,css,js which contains all my info at the time of creation.